TechyGee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  3 echo $PATH | tr ':' '\n' | wc -l -n - Create a script that counts the number of directories in the PATH 4 printenv - Creating a script that lists environment variables.
- 5 set - creating a script that lists a local variables and environment variable 6 $MYVAR BEST="School" - creating a new local variable
+ 5 set - creating a script that lists a local variables and environment variable 6 BEST="School" - creating a new local variable